kristoff-it/redis-cuckoofilter/README.md

   `2 * bucketsize` copies of the same element before getting a `too full` error.
   Making a filter that adds a counter for each bucketslot would create a filter specifically designed for handling multisets.

-- Easy interface: just plain old `cf.easyadd key item`, `cf.easycheck key item`, for when you are only prototyping a solution.

 - Dynamic Cuckoo filters: resize instead of failing with `too full`